granthalf/Resources/README.md

 ####################################################################################

+I'm someone who uses facts in first.
+Then, I have my own opinions.
+All work shared is made with "a rule".
+A rule is applied for anyone.
+If cookie are annoying me, I'm not alone versus cookies.
+It's a global issue.
+Companies defend themselves to protect their commercial purposes.
+But I defend myself on my own informations: I want do choices if all elements have been brought to me correctly.

-I want share tools as near as possible than tools who match with these criteria:
+1. I want share tools as near as possible than tools who match with these criteria:
 - open source
 - free
 - reusable